karthikchilamkurthy/karthikchilamkurthy.github.io/_tabs/about.md

 There can never be a solo travel without photography, I like sunrises a lot and true to capture them a lot

+#### Reading and Watching

+I like content from psycology, History, Drama.
+Few authors i am currently are Nassim Taleb, Rolf Dobelli.